Industry 4.0 is the digital transformation of manufacturing/production and related industries and value creation processes.

 - Cyber-physical systems are the basic building blocks of Industry 4.0 and the enablers of additional capabilities in manufacturing (and beyond) such as track and trace and remote control (more about these capabilities in the next section on CPS and the Internet of Things).

-- The capabilities which are possibly thanks to cyber-physical systems enable smart factories, smart logistics and other smart areas of applications, among others in energy, oil and gas, and logistics.
+- The capabilities which are possibly thanks to cyber-physical systems enable smart factories, smart logistics (Logistics 4.0) and other smart areas of applications, among others in energy, oil and gas, and utilities.

 Industry 4.0 building blocks: the (Industrial) Internet of Things